North Dakota State Capitol: North Dakota Heritage Center

 The North Dakota Heritage Center building is home to the Heritage Center museum which stores and displays artifacts from around the state.
 The building also is home to office space for the North Dakota State Historical Society which operates the museum.
 Planning for the building began as early as 1963 and upon completion of the structure in 1981, the State Historical Society moved from the Liberty Memorial Building into its new Heritage Center quarters.
 The facility consists of 130000 sqft and provides exhibit areas as well as storage, meeting rooms, and offices.

 In 2006, state officials revealed a massive expansion plan for the center.
 The construction cost approximately $50 million and nearly doubled the size of the complex adding three large galleries to the east of the existing structure, as well as a new main entry fronting State Street.
 The building consisted of 140000 sqft and the expansion added 125000 sqft.
 Funding for the project consisted of twenty percent private, twenty percent federal, and sixty percent state.
 In addition to the new gallery area, the expansion includes a 50-seat digital auditorium, climate-controlled storage areas, a café, a children's gallery, expanded visitors service and store, and the Corridor of History, a 25 ft-wide walkway spanning the length of the expansion with a glazed southern exposure on one side and digital murals on the other.

 State Office Building

-The State Office Building, on the complex's southeast corner, contains the Water Commission, in addition to several divisions of the office of the Attorney General: the Civil Litigation Division and the Natural Resources and Indian Affairs attorneys.
-Built in 1955, the structure housed the Bismarck Junior College until 1961 when the legislature authorized its purchase.
-Since then, it has been home for various state agencies.
-During the 1991-1993 biennium, the building underwent massive renovation and was re-faced with an exterior that blended more harmoniously with the complex's other buildings.
-At 28838 sqft, the building is the smallest of those housing offices.
+The State Office Building, on the complex's southeast corner, was originally erected in 1955 to house the Bismarck Junior College.
+The State Legislature authorized the purchase and conversion of the building into state offices in 1961.
+The building housed the State Water Commission, the Attorney General's Civil Litigation Division, Natural Resources offices, and Bureau of Indian Affairs attorneys.
+During the 1991-1993 biennium, the building underwent massive renovation and was re-faced with an exterior that blended more harmoniously with the complex's other buildings, despite being the smallest office building on campus at 28838 sqft.
+The building eventually developed persistent mold issues due to an underground stream beneath the building and was razed in late 2023.
+Work is underway as of late 2025 to erect two buildings on the building's site that will replace the State Historical Society's off-campus storage.